sqlxpert/lights-off-aws/README.md

 * Time zone: always UTC
 * Clock: always 24-hour
-* Last digit of minute: always 0 (Scheduled operations occur during a 10-minute cycle.)
+* Last digit of minute: always 0 (Scheduled operations happen during a 10-minute cycle.)
 * 2 digits: always required for hour, minute, and numeric day of month values (Use a leading zero if necessary.)